-The best price found from United States to Dhaka is on February 3rd, 2018, travelling with Etihad Airways.
+The best price found from United States to Dhaka is on February 20th, 2019, travelling with Alaska Airlines.
 See more options, compare prices and book: search flights.

 Hazrat Shahjalal International Airport is 20km north of the centre of Dhaka.
 Top-end hotels often include airport pick-up in their room rates.
 Most midrange hotels will have a pick-up service for a charge (expect at least Tk 1500 to a hotel in Banani).